textileio/papers/draft.md

 header of the Event Block.
 Therefore, the Event Block itself is further encrypted using a *Read* key.
 The Read Key is not distributed within the Log itself but via a separate (secure) channel to all Peers who require access to the content of the Log.
+Read Keys are scoped to a given *Thread*, so that the same key is used to encrypt all Event Blocks associated with a given Thread.

 Read Key
-: The Read Key is a symmetric key created by the Log owner and used to encrypt the Content Key in each event.
+: The Read Key is a symmetric key created by the Thread initializer (creator) and used to encrypt the Content Key in each event by all Thread participants.

-Finally, the encrypted Event Block, its signature, and the IPLD linkage(s) from an Event to its antecedents are encrypted together using a Replica Key.
+Finally, the encrypted Event Block, its signature, and the IPLD linkage(s) from an Event to its antecedents are encrypted together using a *Replica* Key.
 Replica Keys allow Logs to be *replicated* by peers on the network who do not have access to any content within the event.
 Replicas can only see signatures and linkage(s) between Events.
+Again, Replica Keys are scoped to the Thread, allowing all Thread participants to use the same key for Replica access.

 Replica Key
-: The Replica Key is a symmetric key created by the Log owner and used to encrypt the entire Event payload before adding the Event to the Log.
+: The Replica Key is a symmetric key created by the Thread initializer (creator) and used to encrypt the entire Event payload before adding the Event to the Log.